yassenshopov/technical-writing/README.md

 let x = 5;
 let y = 3;
 function power() {
-  return z = x ** y;
+  return x ** y;
 }
-i = power(x,y) // i will be equal to 125 (x^y^ or 5^3^)
+z = power(x,y) // z will be equal to 125

 ```

-- Define output, input arguments, and the expression of the function
-- Syntax depends on the number of arguments and expressions
-1. No argument
-2. 1 argument
+2. Single argument

-3. Several args
+3. Several arguments

-4. 1 expression
-5. Multiple expressions
+Arrow functions can furthed be differentiated by the number of expressions they have in their statement body.

+1. Single-expression arrow functions

+2. Multiple-expressions arrow functions

 ## Usage of const/let

 - Arrow functions and the removal of var are both new features of ES6
 - The arrow function needs to be declared first, thus the usage of let/const => used to store the data as a variable

-## Single-line Arrow Functions

-## Multiple-line Arrow Functions

 ## Returning Objects in Particular

-## Single Parameters

-## Multiple Parameters

 ## Arrow Functions VS Regular Functions